 First, acknowledge that the week is going to be a little different.
 Many of your colleagues and customers are on holiday and your energy level might be different because of the shortened week and the longer weekends (and some pre-holiday preparation burnout).

 Then, walk into December 26th with a clear plan for the week.
-Know what you are going to get accomplished.
-That way you won’t bumble along into the week.
+Know what you are going to work on and you won’t bumble along into the week.

 To help, I tapped into my network to find out how other people approach this time.
-I went to my friends who were leaders in their fields to see if they had any tricks that they would share.
+I went to my friends who were leaders in their fields to see how they were spending the last week of the year.

 And they didn’t disappoint.
 From cleaning out the past to planning for the future, they supplied a whole list of fantastic ideas.